ErikaDebelis/pizza/README.md

 _Describe Pizza()_

-1. Test: Create a constructor for an empty Pizza object.
+1. Test: Create a constructor for Pizza and take in the users selections and initialize a new pizza.
 Code:

         let pizza = new Pizza(size: "large", toppings:"meatlovers")

 Expected Output:

         Pizza{ }

-2. Test: Create a constructor for pizzas that will hold the ways the customer can customize the pizza (by size and toppings) and define the base cost for a pizza as 13.
+2. Test: Take in the users selections and initialize a new pizza that will hold the ways the customer can customize the pizza (by size and toppings) and define the base cost for a pizza as 13.
 Code:

         let pizza = new Pizza(size: "large", toppings:"meatlovers")

 Expected Output:

         Pizza{size: "large", toppings:"meatlovers", cost: 13}

 _Describe Pizza.prototype.finalCost = function () {_

 1. Test: Create a prototype for pizza's final cost. (no logic/ cost formula created yet).
 Code:

         let pizza = new Pizza(size: "large", toppings:"margherita")

 Expected Output:

         Pizza {size: "large", toppings:"margherita", cost: 13}

 2. Test: Add logic and create branching statements for finalCost prototype that will determine the cost based on the size and topping selections made.
-Testing to see if price will increase based on large size input alone.
+Testing if price will increase based on large size input alone as expected.

 Code:

         let pizza = new Pizza(size: "large", toppings:"margherita")

           pizza.finalCost()

 Expected Output:

         Pizza {size: "large", toppings:"margherita", cost: 17}

-3. Test: Testing to see if price will increase based on toppings input alone.
+3. Test: Testing if price will increase based on toppings input alone as expected.
 Code:

         let pizza = new Pizza(size: "medium", toppings:"veggie")

           pizza.finalCost()

 Expected Output:

         Pizza {size: "medium", toppings:"veggie", cost: 15}

-4. Test: Testing to see if price will decrease based on small size input.
+4. Test: Testing if price will decrease based on small size input as expected.

 Code:

         let pizza = new Pizza(size: "small", toppings:"margherita")

           pizza.finalCost()

 Expected Output:

         Pizza {size: "small", toppings:"margherita", cost: 10}

-5. Test: Testing to see if price will decrease based on small size input and increase from topping selection.
+5. Test: Testing if price will decrease based on small size input and increase from topping selection as expected.

 Code:

         let pizza = new Pizza(size: "small", toppings:"veggie")

           pizza.finalCost()

 Expected Output:

         Pizza {size: "small", toppings:"veggie", cost: 12}

 ## Bugs